spectrocloud/hello-universe/README.md

 # Run App

-Get started with Hello Universe by choosing between two deployment approcahes; docker or a non-docker based approach.
+Get started with Hello Universe by choosing between two deployment approaches; docker or a non-docker-based approach.

 ## Docker